 Understanding Renewable Energy Credits in California

-RECs (, sometimes called Certificates) are a measure of used in states like California to help subsidize and market .
-Businesses can create, buy, and sell RECs to help meet their goals, offset , and much more.
+RECs (Renewable Energy Credits, sometimes called Green Tags or Renewable Energy Certificates) are a measure of renewable energy used in the United States in states like California to help subsidize and market renewable energy.
+Furthermore, many states have enacted a Renewable Portfolio Standard (RPS), which mandates that electricity generation companies generate a specific proportion of renewable power each year.
+Businesses can create, buy, and sell RECs to help meet their renewable energy goals, offset carbon emissions, and much more.

 1. What exactly are RECs?

-RECs are units that represent the created by specific renewable sources, like grids and wind .
-One REC represents one megawatt-hour ( ) of produced and delivered by a .
-These units can be traded on a market between businesses and owners as a method of raising cash or meeting sustainability goals.
-RECs generated entirely from installations in California may be referred to as SRECs ( or .)
+RECs are units that represent the clean energy created by specific renewable sources, like a solar energy grid and wind power grid.
+One REC represents one megawatt-hour (MWh) of energy produced and delivered by a renewable energy source.
+The tradable renewable certificates can be exchanged on a market between businesses and owners as a method of raising cash or meeting sustainability goals.
+RECs generated entirely from solar panel installations in California may be referred to as SRECs (Solar Renewable Energy Credits or Solar RECs.)
+Although it is feasible to calculate how much fossil fuel generation or carbon pollution was avoided by using renewable energy sources for a Megawatt hour; Keep in mind that a REC does not guarantee the avoidance of any specific amount of fossil fuel energy generation.

 2. How do RECs work?

-RECs represent but buying or selling them doesn’t mean that an organization is buying or selling the itself.
+RECs represent renewable energy but buying or selling them doesn’t mean that an organization is buying or selling the energy itself.
 Instead, it is trading on the value of renewability.
-That may sound strange, but it’s an important credit in a state like California where meeting goals or qualifying for tax credits and incentives are key commercial goals.
+That may sound strange, but it’s an important credit in a state like California where meeting energy goals or qualifying for tax credits and energy incentives are key commercial goals.

-REC units are produced by sources, and automatically credited to the organization that owns those sources, from massive grids to companies investing in panels on their buildings.
-Wind farms, biomass, and other types of can also generate RECs.
+REC units are produced by renewable energy sources and automatically credited to the organization that owns those sources, from massive solar energy grids to companies investing in solar panels on their buildings.
+Wind farms, solar farms, biomass, and other types of renewable generators can also generate RECs.

-The owner of the REC can either hold it or sell, but a REC can only be sold once.
-When a company purchases a REC, they are purchasing proof that they have “used” that , even if the actual has gone elsewhere on the grid.
+The owner of the REC can either hold it or sell it, but a REC can only be sold once.
+When a company purchases a REC, they are purchasing proof that they have “used” that renewable energy, even if the actual energy has gone elsewhere on the electric grid.

 3. What are the benefits of RECs?

-There are several benefits to RECs depending on an organization’s position, including economic and :
+There are several benefits to RECs depending on an organization’s position, including economic and positive environmental attributes:

-- RECs are a commodity that creators can sell to raise cash with their excess .
+- RECs are a commodity that clean energy creators can sell to raise cash with their excess renewable electricity generation.

-- RECs are a credit that can be held to lower an organization’s numbers or meet other and sustainability goals (Whole Foods and Starbucks both do this, for example).
+- RECs are a credit that can be held to lower an organization’s carbon footprint numbers or meet other energy and sustainable development goals (Whole Foods and Starbucks both do this, for example).

-- Organizations and consumers can purchase RECs specifically to encourage the .
+- Organizations and consumers can purchase RECs specifically to encourage the renewable energy market for environmental benefits.

-- Utilities and other organizations can buy RECs specifically to meet regulations in California.
+- Utilities and other organizations can buy RECs specifically to meet renewable energy regulations in California.

 4. How do you buy RECs?

 There are two common options when buying RECs.
-First, you can buy directly from a utility company that has resources.
-Second, you can contact a third-party that sells on behalf of electric companies and other providers.
+First, industrial customers can buy directly from a utility company that has renewable resources.
+Second, you can contact third-party electricity suppliers that sell on behalf of electric companies and other electrical utility providers.
 These companies are typically certified with Green-e certifications in North America.
+Further, Green-e Energy is a non-profit formed by the Center for Resource Solutions, which will verify RECs to guarantee that they are correctly accounted for and that there is no duplicate counting.

-If your organization is looking for a specific REC purchase strategy or wants to meet certain contact Coldwell for more information and help creating the correct purchase plans. goals, you can
+If your organization is looking for a specific REC purchase strategy or wants to meet certain renewable energy goals, you can contact Coldwell Solar for more information and help create the correct purchase plans.

-prices can vary based on a number of market factors.
-This includes the location of the , the type of , basic supply and demand, and if the RECs are being bought in bulk for compliance reasons.
+Renewable Energy Credit prices can vary based on a number of market factors.
+This includes the location of the renewable energy resource, the type of renewables, basic supply and demand, and if the RECs are being bought in bulk for compliance reasons.

 5. How do you sell RECs?

-There are various ways to sell RECs and Coldwell can help streamline the process of selecting the right strategy for selling your excess .
-However, it’s important to note that when an organization sells its RECs, it cannot claim the use of that it has produced.
+There are various ways to sell RECs and Coldwell Solar can help streamline the process of selecting the right strategy for selling your excess solar renewable energy certificates.
+However, it’s important to note that when an organization sells its RECs, it cannot claim the use of renewable energy that it has produced.

 6. What is California’s Low Carbon Fuel Standard (LCFS) Program and how does it work?